xmartlabs/Eureka/README.md

 To enable smooth scrolling to off-screen rows, enable it via the `animateScroll` property.
 By default, the `FormViewController` jumps immediately between rows when the user hits the next or previous buttons in the keyboard navigation accesory, including when the next row is off screen.

 To set the amount of space between the keyboard and the highlighted row following a navigation event, set the `rowKeyboardSpacing` property.
-By default, when the form will scroll to an offscreen view and leave no space between the top of the keyboard and the bottom of the row.
+By default, when the form scrolls to an offscreen view no space will be left between the top of the keyboard and the bottom of the row.

 ```swift
 class MyFormViewController: FormViewController {